-The Foundation functions in collaboration with our stakeholders and beneficiaries within Atlantic Canada and Quebec and with complementary organizations and individuals across Canada and around the world that share our commitment to conserve, restore and protect our wild Atlantic salmon and their habitat.
-As a result, we continuously monitor issues, trends and initiatives affecting both the Atlantic Salmon and our stakeholders and beneficiaries to assess the implications in fulfilling our mandate.
+The Foundation works collaboratively with our stakeholders, beneficiaries and individuals within Atlantic Canada and Quebec and around the world who share our commitment to conserve, restore and protect our wild Atlantic salmon and their habitat.
+We continuously monitor issues, trends and initiatives affecting both the Atlantic Salmon and our stakeholders and beneficiaries to assess the implications in fulfilling our mandate.